 Being able to talk in confidence to someone who will not judge you and who will help you to find your way forward can enable you to unravel emotions that may have become overwhelming.

-I am an integrative counsellor but use a person centred approach which means establishing a relationship with you, my client, building trust, and supporting you in your journey to finding your own solutions that you can take away with you.
+I am an integrative counsellor but use a person centred approach which means establishing a relationship with you, building trust, and supporting you in your journey to finding your own solutions that you can take away with you.

 Our first session together is offered at a reduced rate.
 This session gives us an opportunity to explore how we might work together and whether I am the right counsellor for you.